0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Cross-Site Request Forgery (CSRF).md

 >```

 - **CSRF token is simply duplicated in a cookie**:
-  In a further variation on the preceding vulnerability, some applications do not maintain any server-side record of tokens that have been issued, but instead duplicate each token within a cookie and a request parameter.
+  In a further variation on the preceding vulnerability, some applications do not maintain any server-side record of tokens that have been issued, but instead duplicate each token within a cookie and a request parameter (**double-submit pattern**).
 This is sometimes called the "double submit" defense against CSRF.
-Like before, the attacker can again perform a CSRF attack if the web site contains any cookie setting functionality.
+Like before, the attacker can again perform a CSRF attack if the web site contains any [Cookie Fixation](Header%20Fixation.md) or [Cookie Tossing](Cookie%20Tossing.md) vulnerability.
 Here, the attacker doesn't need to obtain a valid token of their own.
   >[!example]
   >```http
   >POST /email/change HTTP/1.1